wanghongran2023/pj-eks/README.md

 ├── deployment/
 │   ├── configmap.yaml                  # Kubernetes ConfigMap definition for storing configuration data
 │   ├── coworking.yaml                  # Kubernetes deployment for the application
 │   ├── postgresql-deployment.yaml      # Kubernetes deployment for the database
 │   ├── postgresql-service.yaml         # Kubernetes Service definition for PostgreSQL access
 │   ├── pv.yaml                         # Persistent Volume definition for database storage
 │   ├── pvc.yaml                        # Persistent Volume Claim definition for database storage
 ├── README.md                           # Instructions for the project
 ├── Dockerfile                          # Dockerfile to containerize the application ├── buildspec.yml                       # Build specification for AWS CodeBuild
-├── LICENSE.txt
+├── LICENSE.txt                         # Project license
-├── CODEOWNERS
+├── CODEOWNERS                          # Defines ownership and responsibilities for the codebase